 Management monitors its capital structure on the basis of total debt-to-total assets ratio.
-For this purpose the Group defines total debt as the sum of short-term debt, long-term debt and payable, and finance lease obligations.
-As at 31 December 2013, the Group’s total debt-to-total assets ratio was 20.3% (2012: 18.3%), which is within the range of management’s expectation.
+For this purpose the Group defines total debt as the sum of short-term debt, long-term debt and deferred consideration due to China Telecommunications Corporation, and finance lease obligations.
+As at 31 December 2014, the Group’s total debt-to-total assets ratio was 19.0% (2013: 20.3%), which is within the range of management’s expectation.

 Neither the Company nor any of its subsidiaries are subject to externally imposed capital requirements.